-Although unlimited companies are registered at Companies House and share many attributes of private limited companies such as having members/shareholders and directors, the defining aspect of an unlimited company is that its shareholders are jointly and severally liable for the company’s debts in the event that it becomes insolvent.
+Unlimited companies are registered at Companies House and share many attributes of private limited companies, such as having members/shareholders and directors.
+However, the defining aspect of an unlimited company is that its shareholders are jointly and severally liable for the company’s debts in the event that it becomes insolvent.

 What is the difference between a limited company and an unlimited company?

 The vast majority of companies in the UK are limited companies.
 According to Companies House statistics for 2018 – 2019, there were only 4,291 private unlimited companies in 2019, as compared to over 4 million private limited companies.
-But there are some significant exceptions to the rule, including the private family owned bank, C. Hoare & Co. which prides itself on its unlimited status:
+That being said, there are some significant exceptions to the rule, including the private family owned bank, C. Hoare & Co. which prides itself on its unlimited status:

 “We continue to be owned entirely by the Hoare family on an unlimited liability basis with no external financing.
 As a result, we have a highly conservative attitude to risk which is monitored closely and managed within strict limits.”

 A limited company is defined under section 3 (1) of the Companies Act: “A company is a ‘limited company’ if the liability of its members is limited by its constitution.
 It may be limited by shares or limited by guarantee.”

 The ‘liability’ in either case refers to the legal requirement for the members/shareholders to personally cover any monetary shortfall relating to company debts in case of insolvency.
 Limiting this liability, i.e., forming a limited company, essentially prevents creditors from pursuing company debts from shareholders personally (beyond the stake in their shareholding).

 The choice of ‘limited by shares or limited by guarantee’ means:

 - Shares – the liability of members is limited to the amount the shareholders have agreed to pay for their shares.